arispap78/ML_projects/README.md

 # ML_projects
- These arre my little projects i have done for my class "Statistical learning" in MSc "Computer vision and Computational Intelligence"
+ These are the projects i have done for my class "Statistical learning" in MSc "Computer vision and Computational Intelligence".
+It is for machine learning methods focused on dimensionality reduction.
+The methods that were used are PCA, kernelPCA, LDA and graph embedding with ISOMAP and LLE.
+Also there was used Spectral Clusterring for clustering technique of two of the datasets(mnist,segmentation).